Does your swimming pool need a face-lift?

 Saint-Gobain Weber share these important tips to consider when it comes to pool renovations.

-- Where possible discharge swimming pool water to the sewer (if your property is not sewered consider suitable land disposal)
+- Where possible, discharge swimming pool water to the sewer (if your property is not severed, consider suitable land disposal)

 - The best alternative to sewer disposal is irrigation onto your property but consider the following;

 - Check that no land instability problems exist in your immediate area